 Eczema and rosacea are mainly characterized by redness, irritation and dry skin.
 Rosehip oil is deeply moisturizing to soothe the appearance of redness and irritation.
 The antioxidant content may also help combat facial flushing, persistent redness, bumps and pimples, and visible blood vessels.
 The essential fatty acids in rosehip oil are emollients, which improve the skin’s flexibility and permeability and help the skin repair itself due to skin regenerative property.

-How to use: Mix 1 ml of rosehip oil with 3 drops of lavender essential oil and 2 drops of tea tree essential oil.
+How to use: Mix 3 ml of rosehip oil with 1 drop of lavender essential oil and 1 drop of tea tree essential oil.
 Apply it to face twice a day.
 It will moisturize the skin deeply and soothes the skin.
-It will help to exfoliate dead cells and to repair damage tissue.
+It will help to exfoliate dead cells and to repair damaged tissue.

 - Rosehip oil is delicate and can easily go rancid, so it’s important to take great care of it.
-Oftentimes, vitamin E oil is added to improve shelf life.
-Keeping it in the refrigerator or stored in a cool, dark location can help prevent rancidity.
+Keeping it in a cool, dark location can help prevent rancidity.

 - Though it’s more expensive, cold-pressed rosehip is best because it hasn’t been altered by heat and, therefore, retains more nutrients.